IRS Criminal Investigation, 2018 – How IRS Agents Initiate Contact

 IRS Criminal Investigation

-Sometimes, the client contacts us once the IRS Special Agents (they travel in pairs) have already descended upon them, and other times…it’s just a hunch that they are under investigation.
+Sometimes a client contacts us once the IRS Special Agents (they travel in pairs) have already descended upon them, and other times…it’s just a hunch that they are under investigation.

 Your hunch may be right; here are 5 Common IRS Criminal Investigation Tactics.

-IRS Criminal Investigation Basics
+IRS Tax Investigation Basics

 It is becoming more and more clear that the IRS, Department of Justice and the U.S. Government as a whole have made Federal Tax Crimes involving Tax Evasion and Tax Fraud that involve Foreign Income and Offshore Accounts a key enforcement priority.

 - Offshore Money Laundering